alex65536/sofcheck/README.md

 ## State of the project

-The project is in alpha stage.
-So the engine doesn't play very strong now, and many useful heuristics are missing.
+The project is in beta stage.
+It means that the engine plays strong enough (~2400-2500 Elo, according to my rough estimation), but there is still much space for improvement.

 ## Building from source